Individual Contributor License Agreement (v1.0)

 1. Definitions

-"Contributor" means the individual or entity holding the copyright of the contribution.
+"Contributor" means the individual or entity that owns the copyright in the contribution.

-"Project" means any repository, module, documentation, or artifact under Guardia's control, whether these repositories are public, private, internal, or hosted on other official organization domains and infrastructures, including but not limited to https://github.com/guardiafinance.
+"Project" means any repository, module, documentation, or artifact under Guardia's control, whether these repositories are public, private, internal, or hosted on other official domains and infrastructure of the organization, including, but not limited to, https://github.com/guardiafinance.

 2. License

-Unless expressly stated otherwise in writing at the time of submission, all Contributions submitted to Guardia's Projects will be licensed under the terms of the Apache License, Version 2.0 (the "License").
+Unless otherwise expressly indicated and documented at the time of submission, all Contributions submitted to Guardia's Projects will be licensed under the terms of the Apache License, Version 2.0 (the "License").

-The full text of the License is available at: http://www.apache.org/licenses/LICENSE-2.0
+The complete text of the License is available at: http://www.apache.org/licenses/LICENSE-2.0

 By submitting a Contribution, the Contributor agrees that it may be redistributed and used under the terms of the License, including in derivative works or modified versions of Guardia's Projects.

-The Contributor also grants a perpetual, worldwide, irrevocable (except as stated below), non-exclusive, royalty-free license to any patent they own that is necessary to use, modify, or distribute the Contributions, either alone or in combination with Guardia's projects.
+The Contributor also grants a perpetual, worldwide, irrevocable (except as provided below), non-exclusive, royalty-free license for any patent owned by them that is necessary for the use, modification or distribution of the Contributions, whether alone or combined with Guardia's Projects.

-This license will be automatically revoked if the Contributor initiates a patent infringement lawsuit related to the Project or Contributions.
+This license will be automatically revoked if the Contributor initiates patent infringement litigation related to the Project or the Contributions.

 5. Representations and Warranties